protecode-sc/helm-chart/README.md

 BDBA also has been tested on local Kubernetes deployment deployed with kubespray.

 Supported Kubernetes versions are 1.19 and later.

+### Cluster configuration notes

+Some Kubernetes clusters are configured with "Quaranteed QOS", which essentially means that resource limits behave like resource requests.
+With "Queranteed QOS" pods won't be scheduled if nodes are not able to satisfy both CPU and memory limits.
+In those cases the minimum resource requirements are higher.
+This helm chart does not specify hard limits for PostgreSQL, RabbitMQ and Minio due to them being essential services and having them terminated by exceeding resource limits would be catastrophic.
+As a rule of thumb, the cluster should have at least

+* 6 cores for BDBA pods
+* 4 cores for PostgreSQL, Minio, Rabbitmq and Memcached.

+Also a cluster may specify default "LimitRanges" to override limits in case limits are not specified for pod.
+In this case, resources should be adjusted accordingly in values.yaml.
+Running PostgreSQL in this kind of setup would be dangerous and it is recommended to use PostgreSQL that is not running inside the cluster if this is the case.

 ### Azure Notes